FEP

 • Free

 FEP heat shrink has a lower recovery temperature than PTFE.
-FEP has low gas and permeability properties and possesses excellent UV transmission rating.
+FEP has low gas and vapor permeability properties and possesses an excellent UV transmission rating.
 FEP is also suitable for use in a biomedical setting and is gamma sterilizable.

-All of these attributes and more make FEP ideal for a diverse range of applications from environmental monitoring equipment to medical devices and electronics.
-Because it is a thermoplastic, FEP is also easily heat formed, tipped, tapered, flared, and flanged.
+All of these attributes and more make FEP ideal for a diverse range of applications, from environmental monitoring equipment to medical devices and electronics.
+Because it is a thermoplastic, FEP is also easily heat-formed, tipped, tapered, flared, and flanged.

-Learn more about our Value-added services.
+Learn more about our Value-add services.

 Note: The information in the Zeus website, catalog, and other sources presents and discusses generally accepted properties for non-pigmented virgin polymer resins from which Zeus fabricates its line of extruded products.
 Actual properties may change due to processing method, resin grade, extruded dimensions, and other variables.
 It is the end user’s responsibility to fully evaluate and test the fitness of the product for their specific application.